Assault Lawyers in Edmonton

 Assault, aggravated assault, and assault with a weapon are very serious criminal charges.
 Not only are the repercussions life-changing and long-term, but if you are found guilty of committing assault the effects can negatively impact your family, career, and future.
 If you are currently facing charges for assault, it is imperative that you hire a top assault lawyer to protect your future.
 At Pringle Law our lawyers are recognized for their ability to build solid defenses, conduct thorough investigations, and provide expert advice.
 Contact us or call our office today for your free consultation; (780) 424-8866.

-WHAT MAKES OUT AN ASSAULT?
+WHAT DEFINES AN ASSAULT?

 - There are three circumstances that can form the basis of all assault-related offences: When a person intentionally applies force to another person without his or her consent